Updates: August 2024

 Dentons has also launched fleetAI, a client-secure version of ChatGPT.

-While Harvey and fleetAI are designed and developed with the legal practice and profession as its primary audience, using legal data for training as well as with legal expertise, most freely available tools are not for exclusive use in the legal sector.
+While the examples above are designed and developed with legal practice and the profession as its primary audience, using legal data for training as well as with legal expertise, most freely available tools are not for exclusive use in the legal sector.

 2.1 Generative AI in the legal profession